 If your home was built prior to 1955 you may have a lead water pipe.

 Locate where your water pipe comes into your home.
-This is generally where your water meter is located and it may be in the basement, crawl space or fruit cellar.
-Look for where the pipe comes through the wall or floor.
+This is generally where your water meter is located, it may be in your basement, crawl space or fruit cellar.
+The section of pipe coming through the wall or floor is the pipe that you will look at to determine what your water service line is made of.
+Compare the pipe type to the chart below.
 This is the water pipe that extends from your house to the water main in the street.
 This pipe is also called your water service line; it connects you to the City’s water distribution system.
-The section of pipe coming through the wall or floor is the pipe that you will look at to determine what your water service line is made of.

 What are the potential impacts for industrial and commercial users?